 OVERVIEW

-Copper interacts with zinc, so that taking too much copper can result in a functional zinc deficiency, and taking too much zinc can result in a functional copper deficiency.
+Copper interacts with zinc, so taking too much copper can result in a functional zinc deficiency and vice versa.

-Note that in Arizona, copper is relatively plentiful in the soil and water, so zinc deficiency is more likely than copper deficiency in Arizona.
-But the best plan is to "test, don't guess."
+Note that copper is relatively plentiful in Arizona soil and water; hence, zinc deficiency is more likely than copper deficiency.
+However, the best plan is to "test, don't guess."

 SYMPTOMS OF DEFICIENCY